Ani Couni Chaouani: Music

 According to the Fourteenth annual report of the Bureau of ethnology to the secretary of the Smithsonian institution (1896), the hymn is transcribed in suit with the following notes from the original tribal version in Arapaho:

 Covers and adaptations

-Many artists have covered the song in various years including notably Madeleine Chartrand in 1973.
+Many artists have covered the song in various years, most notably Québec musician Madeleine Chartrand, who recorded a psychedelic rock version in 1973.

 Natasha St-Pier covered it in her 2015 album Mon Acadie.